Last Updated on

 Just as you need to be careful about clicking links in email and other messages, you must be careful about clicking links you receive in Instagram messages.

 Regardless of whether your posts are public or private, be careful what you post.
 I’ve seen people post pictures of credit cards and plane tickets, and post that they’re on vacation far from home.
 Be wise about what you share with others.
 Learn more about the dangers of posting about travel.

 Think carefully before you authorize a third-party app on your Instagram account.
 Be sure you know what permissions the third party will have (what data they’ll receive, and what they can do with your account).
 Regularly review the third-party apps that have access, and remove those that are no longer needed.

 If your account shows posts that you didn’t post, your account may have been hacked.
 Follow these steps to regain control of your account.

 Be careful about sharing Instagram posts outside of Instagram.
-Private posts you share to social media may be visible to the public depending on your privacy settings for those social platforms.
+Private posts you share on social media may be visible to the public depending on your privacy settings for those social platforms.
 For example, if you connect your public Twitter account to your Instagram account, and share a private Instagram post to Twitter, it will be publicly visible there.